-- To track your investments while you are still employed at NYU Langone Health, go to atnyulmc.org, click on "Human Resources," and then select "Retirement Savings."
-On the "Retirement Savings" page, click on "Manage My Account" if you already enrolled in the Plan. - Once you leave NYU Langone Health, you can track your investments by going to tiaa.org/retirenyusm6.
+- To track your investments while you are still employed at NYU Langone Health, go to atnyulmc.org, click on "Human Resources" from the top navigation, and then click on "Retirement Savings."
+On the "Retirement Savings" page, click on "Manage My Account" if you already enrolled in the Plan. - Once you leave NYU Langone Health, you can track your investments by going to tiaa.org/retirenyusm10.
 You'll need a user ID and password. - You can call the dedicated customer service center at 855-200-7240.